JohnEarnest/Decker/Readme.md

 make docker-run
 ```

 which will start a container instance and open your browser to the correct URL.
-To push the image to [Docker Hub], do
+To push the image to [Docker Hub] do

 ```
 docker login # then input your username/password